-A cash flow plan outlines all current and anticipated future needs and goals of the company and provides a greater opportunity for the company to achieve more.
-In addition, cash flow planning helps determine the return on investment and savings to achieve goals over a given period.
+A cash flow plan outlines all current and anticipated future needs and goals of the company.
+It provides a greater opportunity for the company to achieve more.
+In addition, it helps determine the return on investment and savings to achieve goals over a given period.

-Following the implementation of preventative measures in the organization of work and care for employees, the responsible in the company are faced with the challenge to ensure and continue to generate positive cash flow in the company.
-The ability to continue to generate positive cash flow even in difficult circumstances allows the company to maintain liquidity, solvency and capital adequacy because without positive cash flow, on the long run, the company ''does not exist anymore ''.
+Following the implementation of preventative measures in the organization for work and care for employees, the responsible in the company have to ensure and continue to generate positive cash flow in the company.
+To maintain liquidity, solvency and capital adequacy the company must generate a positive cash flow even in difficult circumstances.
+If a company fails to do so, it might “not exist anymore” in the future.

-In turbulent times, it is crucial to keep a close eye on your money projections by planning the number of factors such as billing conditions, credit terms, payday loans.
-By evaluating money stories, the biggest income-generating candidates in a certain amount of money spent by your major cost drivers will dramatically secure the capabilities of organizations.
+In turbulent times, keeping a close eye on your money projections is crucial.
+The company must plan the number of factors such as billing conditions, credit terms, payday loans to be better prepared.
+Evaluating money stories will dramatically secure the capabilities of organizations.
+That means finding the biggest income-generating candidates in a certain amount of money spent by your major cost drivers.

-Regardless of the cash flow planning and design methodology CCH Tagetik software simplifies and automates many types of planning in a single solution while updating and simplifying the process and facilitating collaboration between financial and operational planners.
+Regardless of the cash flow planning and design methodology CCH Tagetik software simplifies everything.
+It automates many types of planning in a single solution.
+It also updates and simplifies the process and facilitates collaboration between financial and operational planners.

 The cash flow statement presented under the direct method contains all major cash receipts and payments in the period by source.
-In other words, it indicates where the cash inflows came from, usually from customers and where the cash outflows went, usually for employee salaries, payments to suppliers, etc. Cash flow planning using the direct method includes the planning of open items (invoices issued and received) and short-term receivables and liabilities.
+In other words, it indicates where the cash inflows came from.
+It usually comes from customers and usually goes towards employee salaries, payments to suppliers, etc. Cash flow planning using the direct method includes the planning of open items (invoices issued and received) and short-term receivables and liabilities.

-After all the data from all sources have been collected, the net cash flow from operations is calculated.
-The direct cash flow planning method assumes cost and revenue planning for which invoices have not been issued/received of yet and allows for the monitoring of their maturities and schedule in cash flow time baskets.
+After collecting all the data from all sources, it’s time to calculate the net cash flow from operations.
+The direct method uses assuming the cost and revenue planning for not yet received invoices.
+Therefore allowing the monitoring of their maturities and schedule it time baskets.
 The direct method prepares a daily forecast for 4 weeks’ horizon, a weekly forecast for 14 weeks’ horizon, and a monthly forecast for 6 months’ horizon.
 An indirect method of monitoring and planning cash flow is foreseen to monitor longer forecasts.

-In addition, cash flow planning is used to calculate the weekly liquidity ratios (forecasting and monitoring of the actual situation) and to provide an insight into the actual balance of credit liabilities.
+In addition, cash flow planning is used to calculate the weekly liquidity ratios (forecasting and monitoring of the actual situation).
+It also provids an insight into the actual balance of credit liabilities.